 - Communicate with your team

-Before you send out your skills audit surveys, ensure you make the time to talk to your team.
-Reassure them that the data is secure and confidential and let them know the reason for the audit.
+Before you send out your skills audit questionnaire, ensure you make the time to talk to your team.
+Reassure them that the data is secure and confidential and let them know the reason for the skills audit.
 It’s a good idea to appoint someone that they can direct any questions to.

 - Collect and analyse your data